How Can You Help a Friend Who Lost a Loved One?

 4. Volunteer to write the obituary or eulogy

-Your friend may be too overwhelmed to take on the task of learning how to write an obituary and delivery a eulogy.
+Your friend may be too overwhelmed to take on the task of learning how to write an obituary and deliver a eulogy.
 Volunteering to sit down with them and assist them in creating a meaningful tribute to the deceased may ease a lot of stress.

 5. Don’t forget to check in periodically

 Many say that two to three months after the loss of a loved one can be the most difficult.
 It’s around this time that the heavy duty support has waned and the surviving friends and family are expected to return to their normal lives.
-If you’re wondering how to help grieving parents, a sibling, or a friend during these latter months, it can be as simple as sending a quick text message or making phone call to let them know you’re thinking about them.
+If you’re wondering how to help grieving parents, a sibling, or a friend during these latter months, it can be as simple as sending a quick text message or making a phone call to let them know you’re thinking about them.
 When you’re thinking about what to say to someone who lost a loved one, this simple gesture will let them know that you still acknowledge their pain and you’re there for them.
 It also allows them to reach out to you when they are feeling ready.

 Three ways you can help a grieving friend financially